 This just goes to show how well developed and interesting a character the first Doctor was.

 One of the greatest things about this story that modern audiences sadly are unable to enjoy is Douglas Camfield’s excellent direction.
-As of the writing of this article only 3 episodes of this 12 part epic exist so we are only able to get a small idea of how perfect Camfield’s direction was for this story.
+As of the writing of this article only 3 episodes of this 12 part epic exist.
 Douglas Camfield has always been my favourite Doctor Who director and even in these three episodes we get glimpses of his extraordinary talent, such as in the scene where we see the sunlight focus in on a Dalek dome.
-Its just such a shame that I will most likely never get to see how he tackled the big scenes like Kembels destruction and Sara’s death.
+Its just such a shame that modern audiences will most likely never get to see how he tackled the big scenes like Kembels destruction and Sara’s death.

 5 out 5 stars